isovector/certainty-by-construction/src/book/1-agda.lagda.md

 We will also assume the presence of the Agda standard library, but will first derive the pieces we use from scratch before importing it.
-Agda's flexibility is outstanding, and common "magical" constructions in other languages---like numbers, booleans, and `if..then..else` syntax--- are all defined by the standard library.
+Agda's flexibility is outstanding, and common "magical" constructions in other languages---like numbers, booleans, and `if..then..else` syntax---are all defined by the standard library.
 Getting a chance to define them for ourselves will help build an appreciation that none of this stuff needs to be special.

+## A Note on Interaction

+Agda is an interactive programming language.
+That means at any point in time, you can load an Agda file via the [`Load`](AgdaCmd) command.
+This will cause Agda to parse, typecheck, and highlight the program.
+It's a good habit to reload your file every time you make a syntactically valid change.
+Doing so will alert you to problems as soon as they might occur.

+While working through this book, you are encouraged to reload your file after every code block.

+## Importing Code

 However, we will break this define-it-before-you-import-it rule just once to illustrate how Agda's import syntax works.
 Imports are also scoped to the